khaledeid1k/Note-app/README.md

 # Note-app
-use fireBase to store data of notes
+use fireBase to store notes